ScootKit/scnx-docs/docs/scnx/guilds/dcserver-link.md

 </details>
 <details>
     <summary>Inactive / deleted servers on SCNX</summary>
-    When a server is <a href="./faq#deletion"></a>, their dcserver.link URL will be deleted permanently.
+    When a server is <a href="./faq#deletion">deleted from SCNX</a>, their dcserver.link URL will be deleted permanently.
 This does not happen when a server is deactivated / flagged on SCNX - in such cases, the URL will just become inactive, but will still be claimed.
 Expired Starter-Plans do not affect the usability of dcserver.link URLs.
 </details>